Military rations: World War II

+Post-World War II

 Most modern and currently-issued rations were developed during and after the Cold War.
 The Soviet Armed Forces issued their personnel a very basic ration of tushonka, bread or crackers, and condensed milk, with little variety.
 Both the West German Bundeswehr and the East German National People's Army issued 24-hour rations containing four meals each, though their contents and types varied.

 The U.S. military, initially issuing the canned Meal, Combat, Individual (similar to the C-ration) from the late 1950s through the Vietnam War, developed the Meal, Ready-to-Eat (MRE) in 1983, designed to provide easy-to-prepare individual meals in retort pouches that could last for very long periods of time.
 The British 24-hour ration gradually advanced from tinned rations to freeze-dried and vacuum-sealed rations.

 The Russian invasion of Ukraine challenged the ability of Russia to provision its soldiers.
 In the early days of the conflict in spring 2022, the Russian Ground Forces had to contend with low supplies of rations, which led them to forage for provisions in a manner reminiscent of the practices of ancient armies.